Foam roller exercises use a process called self-myofascial release. The muscles of the upper arms embrace all that is good in life!

 body-mind-soul issues lie.
 It is the manifestation of your body-mind

 connection.
 There is no doubt that emotions affect our body.
 Each one of us is living proof of it every day!
 Just feel the top of your neck and shoulders on any given stressful day.

 If you would like a more thorough introduction to the body-mind-soul aspects of foam rolling, please see my index article on foam rolling.
 There I describe the effects of self-massage, or self-myofascial release as foam rolling is known among professionals.

-If you are in need a foam roller, the best, in my opinion are the high-density EVA foam roller, of 36" length, full round.
-The longer size is easiest to manage if you are a beginner, it is the most versatile in the number of exercises you can do on it, and it what I show in all my videos.
-Pair your foam roller with yoga sticky mat for the ultimate in comfort.
+If you are in need of a foam roller, the best, in my opinion, are the high-density EVA foam roller, of 36" length, full round.
+The longer size is easiest to manage if you are a beginner, it is the most versatile in the number of exercises you can do on it, and it is what I show in all my videos.
+Pair your foam roller with a yoga sticky mat for the ultimate in comfort.